TransmitSecurity/ciam-expressjs-vanilla-samples/password-authentication-drs/README.md

 When a user successfully logged in, the access token and refresh token will be saved as cookies.
 When the home page is loaded, it looks for these cookies, if they are found, the user is authenticated, otherwise, they are redirected to the login page.

+### Detection and Response Monitoring and Recommendation

+When a user performs any of the following actions, the action will be collected and visible in the Platform Admin Console (Risk > Recommendations).
+Actions:

+- `Sign Up`
+- `Login`
+- `Transaction` (post login page)
+- `Logout`

+When a user performs the `Transaction` action, a recommendation and risk score will be displayed to allow the front end client make a real time decision of whether to add friction or remove friction to this user's experience.